RedhawkSDR/assets/sdr/components/sinksocket/README.md

 The `sinksocket` component reads data from BULKIO ports and writes it to TCP connections.
 The data from all ports goes to each of the connections.
 Each `sinksocket` component can operate multiple TCP connections; each of which can be either a TCP client or server.

+The tables in the Properties section provide some details about how you can configure the component, and about how you can monitor its data thruput.
+The component can be configured regarding:

+* TCP mode (client or server)
+* IP address (for TCP client mode)
+* ports
+* whether Nagle's algorithm for combining TCP packets is allowed
+* whether and how endian byte reordering is done

 ### Properties